-Key Club International is thrilled to announce our newest partnership with UNICEF — Start Strong: Zambia.
-Members around the world will raise money to help young children in this southeastern African nation have the best start at life possible.
+Key Club International is proud to support UNICEF USA on Start Strong: Zambia.
+Members around the world are raising money to help young children in Zambia, a southeastern African nation, have the best start at life possible.

 Through early childhood, the brain grows at an amazing rate, with 90% of its development completed by age 5.
 But in Zambia, three out of four first-grade students aren’t ready for school because they haven’t received proper nutrition, health care and learning opportunities.

 You’ll be proud to know Key Club is making a difference by supporting UNICEF efforts to:

 Key Club is excited to welcome Builders Club as partners in raising money and awareness for this cause!

 Thanks to you, children in Zambia will grow up happier, healthier and better educated.
 And you won’t just be helping these children — you’ll be creating long-term change in an entire country.

 This year, Key Club has identified a special cohort of members to serve as UNICEF Champions.
 Each district has a champion who will be responsible for leading and educating members on the Start Strong: Zambia project and fundraising opportunities to raise critical resources so that children in Zambia have the best start in life.

 UNICEF Champions will serve as resources for their peers and school communities regarding UNICEF program knowledge and fundraising planning.
 Reach out to your district governor for the name of your champion.

 Every year, each district will choose one champion.
 The Key Club International Board will coordinate and direct the district champions.

 Most children in Zambia face a tough start in life.
 One in three children’s growth is stunted due to a lack of proper nutrition and health care.
 And while many of you attended preschool, seven out of 10 children in Zambia have no early learning experience when they start school.